NVIDIA/aistore/docs/overview.md

 ## and so on...
 ```

-At the time of this writing, AIS CLI is at version (ais version) v1.17 and is actively being maintained, improved, and extended.
+AIS CLI is actively being maintained, improved, and extended.
 For more information, please see the [CLI overview](/docs/cli.md).

 ## AIStore APIs